30 January 2023 by Emma Sanger-Horwell

-Long, sandy stretches and warm waters attract a beach crowd, and there are excellent golf courses in Pugwash, New Glasgow, Antigonish and Fraser’s Mountain in Pictou County.
-The town of Pictou is known as ‘the birthplace of New Scotland’ and Antigonish has its own Highland Games each July.
-The Wallace Bay National Wildlife Area on the Northumberland Strait is an important habitat for migrant and nesting waterfowl, encompassing marine and freshwater wetlands.
+Long, sandy stretches and warm waters attract a beach crowd to Nova Scotia's central-northern coast, where they're also entertained by a series of excellent golf courses.
+Then, the town of Pictou is known as 'The birthplace of New Scotland’ and nearby Antigonish even has its own Highland Games each July.
+For more of the local residents, the Wallace Bay National Wildlife Area on the Northumberland Strait is an important habitat for migrant and nesting waterfowl, encompassing marine and freshwater wetlands.

-Cabot Trail/Cape Breton Island
+Cabot Trail & Cape Breton Island